Cochlear hydrops: Prognosis

-The symptoms of cochlear hydrops fluctuate, and the condition tends to stabilize or go away on its own after several years.
+The symptoms of cochlear hydrops fluctuate, and the condition may stabilize or go away on its own after several years.
 However, because the organ of Corti undergoes stress during the hydrops episodes, long-term hearing loss, tinnitus, or hyperacusis is possible.

 It is considered by some that cochlear hydrops is an early form of Meniere's disease.
 However, while all people with Meniere's disease have some form of hydrops, the majority of cochlear hydrops patients do not go on to develop Meniere's disease.
 It takes an average of one year from the onset of symptoms for someone to develop full Meniere's disease, if at all.

 Relationship to Meniere's disease

 The data on how often progression to Meniere's disease occurs is mixed, but the majority of recent studies suggest a low likelihood.

 A 1984 study from Japan looked at patients with Meniere's disease and classified them into subcategories based on their first symptoms.
 The study found that the majority of patients with Meniere's disease (104 out of 163, or 63.80%) presented vertigo with their first symptoms, and only 59 out of 163 (36.19%) of patients presented with cochlear symptoms first, such as "tinnitus or deafness."
 However, the study found that 59 out of 74 (79.72%) patients who started out with a cochlear hydrops diagnosis progressed to Meniere's disease, and concluded that "cochlear Meniere's disease frequently develops into Meniere's disease."

 Conversely, A 2006 study from doctors at the House Ear Institute found that “conversion from cochlear hydrops to Meniere's disease occurred in 33%” of diagnosed patients in a study including 46 subjects.
 A 2009 study from Japan found that only about 10% of their diagnosed patients with sudden low-frequency hearing loss (SLFHL) went on to develop full Meniere's disease, and about 18% with recurring SLFHL developed Meniere's disease.
 From this study, about 70% of patients who did not develop Meniere's disease maintained their hearing in the end.
 30% went on to have lasting hearing difficulty, reported from a ten-year follow-up.

 A 2018 study from Korea found the chance of progression to Meniere's disease of all participants with SLFHL to be 9.38% with an average progression time of 1.7±1.4 years, but when limited to patients with recurring symptoms "it was confirmed that about half (46.88%) of them progressed to Meniere's disease."
 However, the study was said to have limitations as "hearing fluctuations and the possibility of transitioning to Meniere's disease in the non-relapse group could not be completely ruled out."